Patent : An Introduction

 Patent is an exclusive right granted by the government to innovators for a limited period of time against the full disclosure of the invention.

 The main objective of patent law is to promote knowledge sharing by providing opportunities to the innovator to recover the investment incurred and to earn profit.
 Such knowledge sharing contributes to an overall scientific and technological development by enabling others to use the patented invention for carrying out further research and to use it freely after the expiry of patent term.
 Similarly, the opportunities to the innovator to recover the investment incurred and to earn profit serves a motivating factor for the innovators.
 Thus, the ultimate objective of the patent law is raising standard of living by promoting scientific and technological development.

 In India, patents are governed by The Patents Act, 1970 (As modified and amended) & The Patent Rules, 2003 (As modified and amended).

 What is patentable?

-A subject matter satisfying below mentioned three (3) criteria can be granted a patent:
+A subject matter must satisfy three criteria to be granted as patent.
+These are: